How to Turn Your Pet Hobby Into a Business Venture

 7. Market Yourself at Every Opportunity

-You should also ask local veterinarians whether you can display business cards or brochures in their offices.
+Ask local veterinarians whether you can display business cards or brochures in their offices.
 Many vets allow this so long as they don't offer the same service—for example, canine teeth cleaning.

 8. Work for Someone Else First